quantide/qtraining/100-bigdata-spark/input/acknowledgements.md

 title: "Acknowledgements"
 ---

-This web book is the result of work of my colleagues:
+This web book is the result of work of many, people, among these the colleagues:

 * Andrea Melloncelli, who wrote the first version of this manual